zhulfaliant01/topolice/README.md

-# Topolog
+# ToPolice

-Topolog is a tool designed for checking topological errors in vector data.
+ToPolice is a tool designed for checking topological errors in vector data.

 ## Available Use Cases